FAQs

 • Accessories that could be dangerous or used as a weapon

-• All program-related expenses are included in the program tuition or supplemental fees.
+• Most program-related expenses are included in the program tuition or supplemental fees.
 However, New York City provides many opportunities for shopping and students have typically wanted to acquire souvenirs of their stay.
+Travel expenses and any additional meals or activities students wish to take part in will require additional expenditure.
 We recommend that students and parents exercise prudence and that students not carry around large amounts of currency.

 Student Evaluations